Travel is allowed within Scotland.

-Travel is allowed between Scotland and Wales, Northern Ireland, the Channel Islands and the Isle of Man.
+Travel is allowed between Scotland and England, Wales, Northern Ireland, the Channel Islands and the Isle of Man.

 For restrictions on travel between Scotland and the rest of the world see the international travel section below.